barty-s/art-quiz-app/README.md

 - CSS:

   - Majority is original code.
-Some code customized for the use of Flexbox
+Code is customized for the use of Flexbox

 - JavaScript:
   - Use of external JS file for quiz questions is original code